Praashoo7/AUTOMATION/Python Automatic Code Writing/README.txt

 imgs_template.txt :- This file has template code where we perform "search and replace" and create a block of code which will be added to the main webpage file. p_try - Copy (3).html :- This is the main webpage file where we add the block of code.

-The other files and code of "Comp" and "P" is just diffrent code needed for images with extra buttons.
+The other files and code of "Comp(or Comparison)" and "P(or Portrait)" is just diffrent code needed for images with extra buttons.
 It works same as above.